tst2005/love-network/README.md

 ## 1st step

 My first step :
- * The client will be run with LÖVE or standalone Lua.
+ * The client will run with LÖVE or standalone Lua.
+See [Technical details](https://github.com/tst2005/love-network/blob/master/client.md).
- * The server will be run with nginx+Lua.
+ * The server will run with nginx+Lua.
 See [Openresty](http://openresty.org/).
+See [Technical details](https://github.com/tst2005/love-network/blob/master/server.md).
  * Data will be shared over a RESTfull API with the [Lusty a Web Framework](https://github.com/Olivine-Labs/lusty).

 ### why using a web server ?